NelsonLeDuc/JSACollection/README.md

 let objects: [Foo] = serializeObjects(["name": "bill"], nonstandard = true)
 ```

-The other function simply takes in a container and a mapper which conforms to the ```JSACSerializableClassFactory```, which behaves the same as before and still allows use of the ```JSACObjectMapper``` for whatever customization you need.
+The other function simply takes in a container and a mapper which conforms to the ```ClassSerializer``` protocol, which behaves almost exactly the same as ```JSACSerializableClassFactory``` and now a Swift-ified version of ```JSACObjectMapper``` is provided in the form of ```ObjectMapper``` which behaves almost identically to its Objective-C counterpart, except with nicer syntax and less casting needed.

 ### Automatic Class Serialization